het-tanis/prolug-labs/Kubernetes-Labs/CKA-Troubleshooting2/step3/text.md

 For this to work, you will need to edit a file found at metrics-server/manifests/base/deployment.yaml

+The added line allows for insecure TLS connections.
+Without it, the components will not work correctly in the lab.

 We've included the corrected file in /answers/deployment.yaml
 ```plain
 cp /answers/deployment.yaml metrics-server/manifests/base/deployment.yaml